MikeHardIce/strigui/doc/intro.md

                                                                             {:value "Stop it with"}]})
 ```

-Ah maybe we want to sort the contents by those properties, we can do this by using actions
+Maybe we want to sort the contents by those properties, we can do this by using actions

 ```Clojure
 (add-list "ghostly-things" [] {:x 400 :y 150 :width 700 :height 500 :header [{:value "Name" :action :sort}